ubc-cpsc411-2016w2/AEJCC/README.md

 ## Example JavaCC parser for AE

-This repository contains a simple JavaCC-based parser for parsing the arithmetic expressions language discussed in class.
-For compactness of code, it does not use a visitor pattern.
+This repository augments our OO-style Arithmetic Expressions (AE) interpreter with a simple JavaCC-based parser.

 ## Suggested exercises